smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- Being coherent is better than being comprehensive, so don't be afraid to cut stuff.
 - I had a whole section prepared today about the content that I cut from my RailsConf talk, specifically on deadlocks, state machines, and eventual consistency.
 - But then I decided to cut that material, so now you don't need to sit through it!

+- The point is, being coherent and concise is often better than being comprehensive, so don't be afraid to cut stuff.

 ---
 class: center, middle, inverse